-Seasonal precipitation and temperature recorded at weather stations in close proximity to the 2016 site are shown in Table 3.
-The growing season this year was marked by lower than normal temperatures in April, and higher than average temperatures in May and August.
-Rainfall amounts were below average throughout the growing season resulting in 5.52 inches of precipitation less than normal.
-From April to August, there was an accumulation of 4536 Growing Degree Days (GDDs) which was 43.7 GDDs above the 30 year average.
+Seasonal precipitation and temperature recorded at weather stations in close proximity to the 2017 site are shown in Table 3.
+The growing season this year was marked by higher than normal temperatures in April and lower than average temperatures in May, June, July, and August.
+Rainfall amounts were higher than average throughout the growing season resulting in 7.39 inches of precipitation more than normal.
+From April to August, there was an accumulation of 4440 Growing Degree Days (GDDs), 50.9 GDDs below the 30-year average.